djgroen/FabSim3/docs/testing.md

     - To test the setup with a dummy job, use the command: `fabsim <machine_name> dummy_ensemble:dummy_test`.
     - This command performs the following steps:
       - a. **Copy Job Inputs**: Copies the input files from `plugins/FabDummy/config_files/dummy_test` to the remote location specified by remote_path_template in `deploy/machines.yml`.
 Machine-specific variables defined in `machines.yml` are substituted automatically.
-      - b. **Transfer Inputs to Remote Results Directory*: Moves the input files to the designated results directory on the remote host.
+      - b. **Transfer Inputs to Remote Results Directory**: Moves the input files to the designated results directory on the remote host.
       - c. **Substitute and Rename Input Files**: For each ensemble run, substitutes the input files found in `plugins/FabDummy/config_files/dummy_test/SWEEP`.
 The first input file is renamed in-place to `dummy.txt` for consistency in each ensemble run.
       - d. **Start the Remote Job**: Initiates the ensemble job on the remote host.
-      - e. *Repeat Steps b–d**: Processes each base-level file or directory in `plugins/FabDummy/config_files/dummy_test/SWEEP`, submitting each as an individual job within the ensemble.
+      - e. **Repeat Steps b–d**: Processes each base-level file or directory in `plugins/FabDummy/config_files/dummy_test/SWEEP`, submitting each as an individual job within the ensemble.

 3. **Monitor Job Status**:
-    - Use fabsim <machine> job_stat to check the submission status of your jobs, or fabsim <machine> monitor to periodically poll for job status updates.
+    - Use `fabsim <machine> stat` to check the submission status of your jobs, or `fabsim <machine> monitor` to periodically poll for job status updates.
     - If the stat or monitor commands no longer display any active jobs, all jobs have completed (successfully or otherwise).

 4. **Retrieve Results**: